-At the time, we were quite surprised at just how much more expensive it was, but we did visit in December and it was just a few days before so availability was low.
+At the time, we were quite surprised at just how much more expensive it was, but we did visit in December and we booked just a few days in advance so availability was low.

-If you plan your trip in advance you stand the best chance of snapping up a bargain on Koh Lipe.
+If you plan your trip further in advance you stand a better chance of snapping up a bargain on Koh Lipe.
 You can’t just turn up and negotiate a deal like most other places in South East Asia, unless it’s low season.

 There are cheap hostels to be found on the island, but being a couple orientated destination, most people are looking for a hotel or private accommodation.

 We’ve rounded up the best places to stay in Koh Lipe for each area for you to check out.
-We haven’t stayed at them ourselves, we’re just filtering out the top rated hotels so you don’t have to:
+Each recommendation is based on top guest rating, location and price.